seven-of-eleven/designare-z390-opencore-efi/README.md

 ##### *Replace these with your values

-> **NOTE:** If you have everything working with your own USB mapping file. **KEEP IT.** Replace the provided USBPorts.kext file with the one in your existing EFI folder and perform a snapshot in Propertree for good measure.
+> **NOTE:** You need to **update your USBMapping file** when upgrading from Sequoia to Tahoe or it wont work correctly.
+See corpNewt's updater for instructions.
+Replace the provided USBPorts.kext file with your updated one and perform a snapshot in Propertree for good measure.

 </details>